rbisdorff/Digraph3/docSphinx/tutorial.rst

 .. note::

-    The constructor of the partial objects *asymDg* and *symDg* puts to the indeterminate characteristic value all *not-asymmetric*, respectively *not-symmetric* links between nodes (see :numref:`asymSymParts`).
+    The constructor of the partial objects *asymDg* and *symDg* puts to the indeterminate characteristic value all *not-asymmetrical*, respectively *not-symmetric* links between nodes (see :numref:`asymSymParts`).

 Here below, for illustration the source code of the *relation* constructor of the :py:class:`~digraphs.AsymmetricPartialDigraph` class.